Galaxy rotation curve: Alternatives to dark matter

 Using data from the Spitzer Photometry and Accurate Rotation Curves (SPARC) database, a group has found that the radial acceleration traced by rotation curves (an effect given the name "radial acceleration relation") could be predicted just from the observed baryon distribution (that is, including stars and gas but not dark matter).
 This so-called radial acceleration relation (RAR) might be fundamental for understanding the dynamics of galaxies.
 The same relation provided a good fit for 2693 samples in 153 rotating galaxies, with diverse shapes, masses, sizes, and gas fractions.
 Brightness in the near infrared, where the more stable light from red giants dominates, was used to estimate the density contribution due to stars more consistently.
 The results are consistent with MOND, and place limits on alternative explanations involving dark matter alone.
-However, cosmological simulations within a Lambda-CDM framework that include baryonic feedback effects reproduce the same relation, without the need to invoke new dynamics (such as MOND).
-Thus, a contribution due to dark matter itself can be fully predictable from that of the baryons, once the feedback effects due to the dissipative collapse of baryons are taken into account.
+Cosmological simulations within a Lambda-CDM framework produce different relations, with some producing a result similar to that observed and others leading to a different relation.

 Attempts to model of galaxy rotation based on a general relativity metric, showing that the rotation curves for the Milky Way, NGC 3031, NGC 3198 and NGC 7331 are consistent with the mass density distributions of the visible matter and other similar work have been disputed.
 Solutions of the Einstein equations in the low-energy limit for a system composed of dust with axial symmetry and stationary rotation, serving as a toy model for a galaxy, exhibit non-Newtonian features such as flat rotation curves.
 These rotating systems are purely relativistic objects, as they have no Newtonian analogue.